Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Results and Evaluation

 \subsection{Steady flow in three dimensions}

 For steady flow tests in three-dimensions, we again compare simulations with low Froude numbers $Fr\lesssim 1$ to the \citet{bell1975topographically} theory.
-However, for tests with high Froude numbers $Fr\gg 1$, it does not make sense to compare our results directly to the KLP2010 theory as this theory was only derived in the two-dimensional case.
+However, for tests with high Froude numbers $Fr\gg 1$, it does not make sense to compare our results directly to KLP2010 as this theory was only derived in the two-dimensional case.
 Thus, for high Froude numbers, we instead focus on how the stress scales with different parameters.

-Figure~\ref{fig:3dsteadytestslowF} shows a comparison between the stress from our simulations and $F_{\text{Bell3d}}$ when the parameters $h_0$, $N$, $U$, $f$ and $W$ are varied.
-For tests varying $h_0$ and $N$ (Figure~\ref{fig:3dsteadytestslowF}a) we find, similar to the two-dimensional case, that $F_{\text{Bell3d}}$ underestimates the stress but still gives a mostly accurate scaling (i.e.\ $F_{\text{3d}}\propto Nh_0^2$).
-However, for tests that vary $U$, $f$ and $W$ (Figure~\ref{fig:3dsteadytestslowF}b), we see that $F_{\text{Bell3d}}$ significantly underestimates the stress as the Rossby number
+Figure~\ref{fig:3dsteadytestslowF} shows a comparison between the stress from our simulations (denoted $F_{\text{3d}}$) and $F_{\text{Bell3d}}$ when the parameters $h_0$, $N$, $U$, $f$ and $W$ are varied.
+For tests varying the hill height $h_0$ and buoyancy frequency $N$ (Figure~\ref{fig:3dsteadytestslowF}a) we find, similar to the two-dimensional case, that $F_{\text{Bell3d}}$ underestimates the stress but still gives a mostly accurate scaling (i.e.\ $\text{Stress}\propto Nh_0^2$).
+However, for tests that vary the flow speed $U$, Coriolis parameter $f$ and hill width $W$ (Figure~\ref{fig:3dsteadytestslowF}b), we see that $F_{\text{Bell3d}}$ significantly underestimates the stress as the Rossby number

 decreases.
 In this regard, it is worth noting that via a change of variables, $F_{\text{Bell3d}}$ can be expressed as